I check about 30 tech news sources every morning.

 You want substance, not surface-level takes.

 Some people argue that niche apps create echo chambers.
-That you’re better off with mainstream sources that give you a balanced view.
+You’re better off with mainstream sources that give you a balanced view, they say.
 And sure, there’s merit to staying broadly informed.

 But here’s what that misses.